-Many travelers are able to find better rates for housing on their own while keeping the housing stipend, thus netting more take-home pay.
+Many travelers are able to find better rates for travel nurse housing on their own while keeping the housing stipend, thus netting more take-home pay.

 Staffing agencies don’t make money by retaining your housing stipend to find housing for you.
 But this route does ensure clean and established living conditions without the worry.
 To some, this is worth a little less take-home pay.
 It’s up to you and what you’re comfortable with.